harupy/auto-labeling/README.md

 name: Auto Labeling

 # A GitHub token created on a forked PR does not have a write permission required to add labels.
-# To avoid this issue, use the `scheduled` event and run this action every 10 minutes.
+# To avoid this issue, use the `scheduled` event and run this action on a certain interval.
 on:
   schedule:
     - cron: '*/10 * * * *'